ArtHitParade

 The Chinese luxury paper is thick, and designed to be extremely soft and silky to the touch.
 The Chinese workshops prepare the folio on a monochrome background in various hues of blue, pink, lavender, yellow and green.
 They then add an illustration in gold, with speckled patterns and sometimes figurative drawings, without human representation in conformance with the iconographic principles of Islam.
 The Persian workshops add their text on this preparation.

 A dozen Persian manuscripts on Chinese paper are known, including four Qur'ans.
 One of these Qur'ans, recently discovered, consists of 534 folios 23 x 16 cm, 29 of which have been replaced.
 The text in Naskh script is written on each page in a 14 x 9.4 cm frame.
 The binding is Safavid.
-This book is estimated £ 600K for sale by Christie's in London on April 2 (postponed to June 25), lot 29.
+This book was sold for £ 7M from a lower estimate of £ 600K by Christie's on June 25, 2020, lot 29.

 Years 1400-1429